27. Cowslip Meadow Community Engagement

-Cowslip Meadow is a nationally important wetland, a local County Wildlife Site and being considered as a Site of Special Scientific Interest by Natural England.
+Cowslip Meadow is a nationally important wetland, a local County Wildlife Site and on 14 October 2020 was awarded the status as a Site of Special Scientific Interest by Natural England.

 The Riddy Brook rises from springs on the meadow and this old pasture is a mosaic of ponds and pools.
 There are also drier mounds and chalky banks with clumps of hawthorn and osier scattered along the stream.
 The site is also known as The Riddy, which gave its name to Riddy Lane.

 Due to the sites importance for biodiversity and amenity a number of projects have been run here and are planned by the Catchment Partnership.
 Works undertaken to date include:

 - Green Skills training course – In 2019, Groundwork ran a Green Skills, employment and skills project at Cowslip Meadow thanks to funding from London Luton Airport Limited (LLAL).
 The six-week course comprised of both practical work, giving valuable work experience, and the opportunity to gain qualifications.
 Participants improved community access to the site by adding a kissing gate, a pathway and improving the aesthetics and accessibility of the existing walkway.
 In addition, participants received training in employability skills and worked towards a City & Guilds level one in Employability as well as CSCS card (a leading health and safety certificate within the construction industry) with an opportunity to take the exam.
 In addition to the works funded through LLAL, a new bridge across a drainage channel was also installed to create a circular route around the site for the first time.
 This work was funded by Thames Water.